 dry threshed grain stalks (used for bedding, animal fodder, basket weaving, etc.)

-single stalk of grain
+a single stalk of grain

-While it has other meaning as:
+While it has other meanings as:

 hollow slender tube used to suck up liquids; something of little importance; pale yellow color that looks like the color of straw